Where can I find a combined course map with all four distances?

 What will I find along the course?

 Drink stations will be found on all courses except The Sunday Telegraph Family Fun Run.
-At each drink station there will be water and portable toilets available near by.
+At each drink station there will be water.
+Portable toilets can be found at every second drink station, please see the event pages for exact locations.
 In the interest of public health please use the facilities provided.
 Both Blackmores Half Marathon and Blackmores Sydney Marathon participants will have access to Powerade at selected stations.
 For Blackmores Sydney Marathon participants, GU Gels will also be available at selected aid stations.
 Kilometre markings will be every 1km.

 Will medical support be available along the course?